ChemicalDevelopment/fractalrender/README.md

 `fractalrender -X` will start an interactive viewer (still WIP)

-`fractalrender -X -x.2821 -y.01 -z100` will start an interactive viewer at the specified coordinates and zoom.
+`fractalrender -X -x.2821 -y.01 -z100 -v5` will start an interactive viewer at the specified coordinates and zoom, and print out lots of info in the console.

 ## Common Problems